John Vianney: Early life

 Vianney was born on 8 May 1786, in the French town of Dardilly, France (near Lyon), and was baptized the same day.
 His parents, Matthieu Vianney and his wife Marie (Belize), had six children, of whom John was the fourth.
 The Vianneys were devout Catholics who helped the poor.
-Vianney's paternal grandparents once gave hospitality to Benedict Joseph Labre, the patron saint of the homeless, who passed through Dardilly on his pilgrimage to Rome in 1770.
+Vianney's paternal grandparents once hosted Benedict Joseph Labre, the patron saint of the homeless, who passed through Dardilly on his pilgrimage to Rome, in 1770.